morethan987/hugo_main/content/blog/llm-memory/index.en.md

 The vectors processed by the multi-head attention have been shifted to the correct positions in the current context, and these vectors already contain a large amount of complex information superimposed together (a large number of explicit semantics are additively fused into a single vector).
 The role of the embedding matrix here is similar to a checklist: each row is a check item (the specific meaning of these items is also highly superimposed), and the check items and word vectors are matched through dot products to obtain "matching scores," which are then filtered out by the nonlinear truncation function (ReLU) to remove unrelated matches.
 This step is the "fact matching" process.

+For example, when using an extended matrix to detect the token "relativity," a certain row might simultaneously check: "whether it is an academic concept + whether it is a ball sport + whether it is the name of a galaxy."
+The detection results could be relevant or irrelevant, but they will all be linearly combined in the end.

+{{< alert icon="pencil" cardColor="#1E3A8A" textColor="#E0E7FF" >}}
+Why can they be combined?
+Because of the distributive property of vector dot products: "combine first then match" is equivalent to "match first then combine."
+{{< /alert >}}

 The projection matrix then acts as the "calculation of fact increment": based on the matching scores, it calculates which factual information needs to be added to the original word vectors, adds all the necessary factual information together to form a fact increment vector.

 The MLP layer then writes the "fact increment vector" back into the residual flow.